aschwersenz/wordpress_webpack_docker_starter/README.md

 - `.htaccess` -> `/var/www/html/.htaccess`

 ## Going live
-Just upload the `/theme` folder and potentially also the `/wp-content` folder to upload the plugins.
+Just upload the `/theme` folder and - if necessary - also the `/wp-content` folder to upload the plugins and the `.htaccess` file.